-The Compensation Committee's determination to grant awards for each Named Executive Officer in the exercise of its business judgment is essentially qualitative, rather than formula-driven.
-In making its determination regarding the payment of awards for 2010, the Committee considered, in addition to the factors used in setting the award levels at the beginning of the performance period, the following factors: (i) the fact that the Company's performance during the year reflected an increase in book value; (ii) the Committee's compensation philosophy against excessive or unreasonable compensation levels; (iii) an emphasis on consistent, long term, superior performance by the individual; (iv) the Committee's evaluation of the performance of each Named Executive Officer based on the direct observation of such performance, since each Named Executive Officer regularly reports to the Board on the Company's operations; (v) with respect to each Named Executive Officer, other than the Chief Executive Officer, executive sessions with the Chief Executive Officer in which each Named Executive Officer's performance is reviewed and evaluated; and (vi) the consummation of CNA's loss portfolio transfer transaction thereby substantially mitigating CNA's legacy asbestos and environmental exposures.
+The Compensation Committee's determination to grant awards for each Named Executive Officer in the exercise of its business judgment is essentially qualitative, rather than formula-driven, and is based on the Committee's overall judgment of the individual's performance.
+However, in making its determination regarding the payment of awards for 2012, the Committee also considered, in addition to the factors used in setting the award levels at the beginning of the performance period, the following factors: (i) the fact that the Company's performance during the year reflected an increase in book value; (ii) the Committee's compensation philosophy against excessive or unreasonable compensation levels; (iii) an emphasis on consistent, long term, superior performance by the individual; (iv) the Committee's evaluation of the performance of each Named Executive Officer based on the direct observation of such performance, since each Named Executive Officer regularly reports to the Board on the Company's operations; (v) with respect to each Named Executive Officer, other than the Chief Executive Officer, executive sessions with the Chief Executive Officer in which each Named Executive Officer's performance is reviewed and evaluated; (vi) the ability of each Named Executive Officer and particularly the Chief Executive Officer, to demonstrate leadership and to encourage growth initiatives at our subsidiaries; and (vii) the favorable rating agency actions with respect to the Company and CNA.

-Based upon these factors, the Compensation Committee granted incentive compensation awards under the Incentive Compensation Plan to our Named Executive Officers at amounts equal to the 2010 targets.
-The amount awarded to our Named Executive Officers and to all participants in the Plan amounted to approximately 17.5% and 23.9%, respectively, of the total amount available in the performance bonus pool.
+Based upon these factors, the Compensation Committee granted incentive compensation awards under the Incentive Compensation Plan to our Named Executive Officers at amounts equal to the 2012 targets.
+The amount awarded to our Named Executive Officers and to all participants in the Plan amounted to approximately 28% and 38%, respectively, of the total amount available in the performance bonus pool.
 The awards under this Plan for each of the Named Executive Officers are included in the column entitled "Non-Equity Incentive Plan Compensation" on the Summary Compensation Table, below.

-Compensation under the Incentive Compensation Plan meets the requirements of the Internal Revenue Code for deductibility for federal income tax purposes.
+Compensation under the Incentive Compensation Plan is intended to meet the requirements of the Internal Revenue Code for deductibility for federal income tax purposes.

 Stock-Based Awards.
-The third principal element of our compensation policy for Named Executive Officers is stock based awards under our Stock Option Plan.
+The third principal element of our compensation policy for Named Executive Officers is stock-based awards under our Stock Option Plan.
 The value of awards under our Stock Option Plan is directly correlated to our performance as measured by the price of our Common Stock over the long term.
 These awards only have value if, and to the extent that, the price of our Common Stock in the future exceeds the price on the date awards are granted.
 In addition, unlike base salary and incentive compensation awards, which are earned and paid based on the annual performance of the individual and the Company, awards under the Stock Option Plan generally vest over a period of four years and have a term of ten years.
 As a result, these awards recognize performance over a longer term and encourage executives to continue their employment with the Company.
 All of these elements further serve to align the executive's interest with those of our shareholders.